Flash Light (song)

-"Flash Light" (also called "Flashlight") is a song by American funk band Parliament, released on January 28, 1978 by Casablanca Records as the second single from their sixth album, Funkentelechy Vs. the Placebo Syndrome (1977).
+"Flash Light" (also called "Flashlight") is a song by American funk band Parliament, released on January 28, 1978, by Casablanca Records as the second single from their sixth album, Funkentelechy Vs. the Placebo Syndrome (1977).
 It is written by George Clinton, Bernie Worrell and Bootsy Collins, and is the final song on the album, finishing its story of the group’s quest to defeat the evil Sir Nose d'Voidoffunk, coercing him to dance.
 "Flash Light" was the first No. 1 R&B hit on the US Billboard chart by any of the P-Funk groups and also spent four months on the US pop chart, peaking at No. 16.
 The track became Parliament's second certified million-selling single, following "Give Up the Funk (Tear the Roof Off the Sucker)".
 It also gave Casablanca Records its first No. 1 R&B hit.
 In New Zealand, the song reached No. 3 and is ranked as the No. 8 hit of 1978.
 "Flash Light" also charted in Canada (No. 24) and reached No. 3 on WLS-AM in Chicago.

 Background

 The song's distinctive bass line is often attributed to Bootsy Collins and was originally written for him.
 However, Collins rejected the part and Bernie Worrell created the line on at least three, possibly four connected Minimoog synthesizers.
 Worrell also played all the song's keyboard parts.
 The New York Times described Worrell's synthesized bass as a "descending and ascending chromatic line with a meaty tone and a certain swagger, an approach that would spread through funk, new wave, electro, synth-pop and countless other iterations."

 Collins contributed to the track by handling drum duties while his elder brother Catfish Collins played rhythm guitar.
 Lead vocals were by bandleader Clinton.
 Clinton credited Worrell with the idea of composing the song under a motif.
 Starting out as a jam, Clinton recorded multiple tracks, layering up to 50 voices within the theme of an inclusive love song.
-The "Da da da dee da da da" chant was based on a chant from a dance at a bar mitzvah party that Clinton had heard from a friend.
+The "Da da da dee da da da" chant was based on a Hebrew chant Clinton had heard in the 6th grade when a Jewish friend was preparing for his bar mitzvah.